laMarciana/fluidizer/README.md

     $baseline: 18px;

+#### Getting em values
-You can use the `em($v-size, $rfs-ref)` function to calculate em's.
-Its first argument is the size you want to be transformed, the second one is a reference of relevant font size.
+To get em values you can use the `em()` function, which takes two arguments: the value to be converted and the relevant font size.

-You can get em sizes from two kinds of units:

-**Pixel units:** i.e. 21px

-    height: em(21px, 16px);

-**Baseline units:** i.e. 2, meaning 2 times baseline height.

-    height: em(2, 16px);
+    em($value, $rfs)

-You can provide relevant font size in two ways:
+You can provide both the value and the relevant font size arguments in two different units:

-**Manually**, in pixels

-    height: em(21px, 16px);

-**As a visual reference**.
-0 means relevant font size is `$initial-rfs`, 1 means relevant font size is the second relevant font size setted and so on. -1 means relevant font size is last one setted.
-This is specially visual when used in combination with sass nested rules feature.

-    height: em(21px, 0);

-**IMPORTANT**: when usign the visual reference notation, new font sizes must be setted with the `em-font-size()`function.

-    $initial-rfs: 16px;
-    body {
-      div.one {
-        font-size: em-font-size(18px, 0); //Set a new relevant font size
-        height: em(12, 1); //Relevant font size is first one setted after the $initial-rfs div.two {
-            line-height: em(29px, 1); //Relevant font size is first one setted after the $initial-rfs }
-      }
-      div.three {
-        padding-top: em(29px, 0); //Relevant font size is $initial-rfs }
-    }
+* Pixel units: Like in *21px* or *14px*.

+* Baseline units: A unitless number telling the amount of baseline heights the size takes up.
+Ex: *3* means 3 baseline height's.

+Here they are some examples:

+    font-size: em(18px, 16px); //it outputs `font-size: 1.125em`

+    font-size: em(1, 18px); //for a 18px baseline, it outputs `font-size: 1em`

+    font-size: em(1, 1); //it outputs `font-size: 1em`

+### Mixins

 You can use as well a mixin to work it quicker:

-    fluid-vertical($line-height, $height, $padding, $border, $margin, $rfs-ref)
+    fluid-y($line-height, $height, $padding, $border, $margin, $rfs)

-As with the em functions, you can indicate sizes in pixels or baseline units. `$padding`, `$border` and `$margin` can be one value to represent same value for top and bottom directions, or two values first one for top and second one for bottom.
-Their value can be as well a string to manually force a value or false if you want to not be setted. `$rfs-ref`, as in functions, can be assigned manually or by a visual reference.
+As in the `em()` function, you can provide each argument in pixel or baseline units, and they can be as well a string to manually force something or false to don't set them.
+For `$padding`, `$border` and `$margin`, they can be just one value that will be used both for top and bottom values, or a list of two values, being the first one used for the top property and the second one for the bottom property.

-    div.one {
-      @include fluid-vertical($line-height: 2, $padding: 1, $margin: auto, $rfs-ref: 0);
-    }

-##Reference
+Here they are some examples:

+    @include fluid-y($line-height: 21px, $height: 21px, $border: 0, $margin: 5px 7px, $rfs: 30px);

+    @include fluid-y($line-height: 1, $height: 0.5, $rfs: 2);

+## Examples
+You can find code examples in the `test` directory.

+## Reference
-Variables, functions and mixins are full documented in source code.
+Variables, functions and mixins are fully documented in the source code.

 ___

-Copyright 2011, Marc Busqué Pérez, under GNU LESSER GENERAL PUBLIC LICENSE marc@lamarciana.com - http://www.lamarciana.com
+Copyright 2012, Marc Busqué Pérez, under GNU LESSER GENERAL PUBLIC LICENSE marc@lamarciana.com - http://www.lamarciana.com